 13. Personalized Welcome Bags with Hand Warmers

 Welcome bags with hand warmers, lip balm, hot chocolate packets, and a local treat make out-of-town guests feel cared for from the moment they arrive at their hotel.
+Most options work within a modest budget and install in under an hour.

 14. Coat Check Service

 Hire or assign a coat check attendant so guests can layer up for the ceremony without juggling coats during dinner.
 A small detail with massive comfort impact.
+The right approach scales up or down to fit any size room.

 15. Photo Booth Inside a Decorated Sleigh or Igloo

 A vintage sleigh, faux igloo, or birch backdrop turns a photo booth into a styled feature.
 Add props like fur stoles, vintage skis, or knit hats for guests to use.
+Look for pieces that work year-round with seasonal accent swaps.

 16. Heated Outdoor Lounge for Cocktail Hour

 Pair patio heaters with low couches, faux fur throws, and lanterns to create an outdoor lounge that lets guests step outside during cocktails.
 This is especially nice when the venue has a snowy view.
+The right approach scales up or down to fit any size room.

 Food, Drinks & Favors